Editor's note: this article was originally published on September 20th 2020. It was revised and updated on November 6th 2025.

 High oblique aerial

-With high oblique photographs the camera axis has a higher degree of tilt.
+With high oblique photographs, the camera axis has a higher degree of tilt.
 The camera angle is intentionally inclined at around 60° from the vertical axis.
 In high oblique aerial photos, the horizon is visible and a larger area of land can be photographed.

-What kind of aerial photograph to use?
+What kind of aerial photograph should you use?

+It depends on the purpose.
 Oblique aerial imagery is helpful to reveal topographic details of the land—useful for geological or archelological investigations.
 Low and high oblique imagery is often used in reconnaissance surveys.
 Oblique can also be used for 3D models.

 Users often combine images of the same area from two or more different directions and use analysis techniques that yield 3D models.
-These images are called ‘stereoscopic images’—’tri-stereo’ for three directions, or ‘stereo-image pairs’ for two directions.
+These images are called stereoscopic images’—’tri-stereo’ for three directions, or ‘stereo-image pairs’ for two directions.

 On the other hand, vertical photographs are better for mapping and most object detection use cases.